Filter Presses

 How Filter Presses Work

 A Filter Press is composed of a support structure holding a series of recessed plates lined with filter cloths.
 Hydraulic pressure is used to hold the recessed plates tightly together, creating a seal around their perimeters and void spaces between the plates.
-A high-pressure slurry pump forces slurry into the empty chamber spaces between the plates for dewatering.
+A high-pressure slurry dewatering pump forces slurry into the empty chamber spaces between the plates for dewatering.
 The slurry solids are captured between the plates, while the clean filtrate water passes through the filter cloth mesh and exits through ports in the filter plates.
 When the chamber spaces are full of dewatered slurry solids, the slurry feed pump is automatically stopped.
 The hydraulic pressure holding the plates together is released so the plates can be separated individually, allowing the dewatered solid material cakes to fall by gravity out of the press.

 Many people think the filter plates are squeezed together to expel water, but the press never moves during the time of dewatering.
 The only movements involved occur when the plates separate to expel the dry cakes or close to begin a new process cycle.
 Plates simply connect to form a seal under hydraulic pressure while the feed pump supplies the necessary pressure to dewater the fine solids.